nova0821/iotjs-wiki/Inside-IoT.js.md

 * Creating a Javascript object by a value.
 * Creating a Javascript function object where its body is implemented in C/C++.
 * Creating a Javascript Error object.
+* Creating reference for a Javascript object increasing reference count.
 * Increasing reference count.
 * Decreasing reference count.
 * Checking object type.